 Create a safety procedure

 As an employer, it is your duty to ensure the highest standards of safety in the workplace.
 Aside from providing adequate gear and training, this also means creating an appropriate safety procedure that includes identifying and removing hazards, and developing emergency plans.
+As soon as you find something hazardous or some machine not working properly and can pause danger to the safety of workers, Lockout Tagout must be used.

 Start by providing your employees with necessary emergency equipment, and make sure they know where fire extinguishers, first-aid kits, emergency exits, electrical breaker switches, and other important aspects are at all times.
 Then, educate your employees on how to act when working with potential hazards such as harsh chemicals and heavy machinery, in an effort to minimize accidents or alternatively enable your workers to act quickly and appropriately to workplace dangers.